stasjok/btrfsmaintenance-formula/README.md

 ## Special notes

-This formula is tested on SLES 12, SLES 15, openSUSE 15 hosts, but generally should work on any system, where `btrfsmaintenance` package is available.
+This formula is tested on SUSE 12/15, Debian 10 and Ubuntu 20.04 hosts, but generally should work on any system, where `btrfsmaintenance` package is available.

 ## Available states